wotakumoe/wotaku/docs/.vitepress/tooltips/KAA.md

-- Has multi-language softsub.
+- Good library overall, but missing some older titles.
-- Missing some older titles, but you can request them in their support server.
+- Can request titles in their support server.
 - Ads up the ass.